Oleshky: Tsarist Russia and the Soviet Union

+21st century

 On 21 November 2007, the town council adopted resolution No.296 to restore the name Oleshky.
 The town council deputies and district councils, as well as the local Cossacks, wrote a letter to then president Victor Yushchenko requesting that the petition be carried out.

-It was not until 19 May 2016 that the Verkhovna Rada adopted the resolution to rename Tsiurupynsk as Oleshky and conform to the law prohibiting names of Communist origin after a 9-year campaign by the town's council and residents.
+It was not until 19 May 2016 that the Verkhovna Rada (Ukraine's national parliament) adopted the resolution to rename Tsiurupynsk as Oleshky and conform to the law prohibiting names of Communist origin after a 9-year campaign by the town's council and residents.

+Oleshky urban hromada was created in June 2020 in accordance with an edict by the Ukrainian government determining the territories of hromadas in the Kherson region, by uniting the Oleshky city municipality with various village councils in Oleshky Raion.
+Until 18 July 2020, Oleshky was the administrative center of Oleshky Raion.
+The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions in Kherson Oblast to five.
+The area of Oleshky Raion was merged into Kherson Raion.

-On 24 February, 2022, Oleshky was occupied by Russian forces in the 2022 Russian invasion of Ukraine.
-On 14 April, 2022, Russian forces removed the flag of Ukraine from the town hall and replaced it with a Russian flag.
-Russian forces withdrew from Kherson city and the part of the region north of the Dnipro river in November 2022.
-Ukraine's National Resistance Center reported in December 2022 that all Russian collaborators had left Oleshky.
+On 24 February 2022, Oleshky was occupied by Russian forces in the 2022 Russian invasion of Ukraine.
+On 14 April 2022, Russian forces removed the flag of Ukraine from the town hall and replaced it with a Russian flag.
+7 months later, Russian forces withdrew from Kherson city and the part of the region north of the Dnipro river in November 2022.
+Ukraine's National Resistance Center announced in December 2022 that all Russian collaborators had left Oleshky.